emmilks/zet/20230129T212039--20230129204824-visualizing-a-single-distribution__dataviz.md

 ![](./images/dataviz/histogram-example.png)

-The width and center of the bins is set manally in `ggplot2`{.verbatim}.
+The width and center of the bins is set manually in `ggplot2`.
 If the width is too small, data that does not get exist is captured and the result is a spiky looking histogram.
 If the width is too big, you hide important features in the datasets.
 Show raw counts on the y-axis